 SPANISH VI Advanced Spanish Seminar: Asuntos Latinoamericanos

-In this course we will be studying the history, culture and current events of Latin America.
+In this course, we will be studying the history, culture and current events of Latin America.
 This seminar will allow students the opportunity to achieve a deep understanding of Latin American perspectives on issues of global importance.
-We will be researching the historical underpinnings of important issues, analyzing policy, debating different inter and intra country perspectives, and formulating possible solutions.
-Our theme will revolve around six issues: ecology, economy, human rights, indigenous cultures, narcotraffic/the guerrillas, and health care.
+We will be researching the historical underpinnings of important issues, analyzing policy, debating different inter-and intra-country perspectives, and formulating possible solutions.
+Our theme will revolve around six issues: ecology, economy, human rights, indigenous cultures, narcotraffic/the guerrillas and health care.
 We will study and analyze these issues from their origins and history to their impact in modern society.
 This analysis will precede and be the focus of discussions and debate.
 Equally relevant will be the student’s personal experience living in Latin American countries (if applicable).
-We will focus on refining writing through essays as well as position and research papers.
-Grammar will be polished and generated from the material collected from the students’ writing work.
+We will focus on refining writing through essays, as well as position and research papers.
+Grammar will be polished and generated from the material collected from the students’ written work.
 Our culminating project will be a simulated United Nations forum.
 In this project, each student will present and defend topics decided upon in advance.

 This course provides students with a working knowledge of the Latin language.
-Students develop Latin grammar and vocabulary, and strengthen and acquire skills in English as a result.
+Students develop Latin grammar and vocabulary and strengthen and acquire skills in English as a result.
 Because Latin is primarily a literary language, the focus of the course is translation.
-During the process of the course, students are taught basic grammatical forms to aid them in translation.
-Class activities include sight translations, prepared translations, reading out loud in Latin, grammar exercises, and memorization of noun, pronoun, verb, adjective, and adverb forms.
-The text for this class is Ecce Romani.
-The topics in Latin I include first conjugation of verbs in the six tenses, active and passive voice, and the first and second declension nouns and adjectives.
+During the progress of the course, students are taught basic grammatical forms to aid them in translation.
+Class activities include sight translations, prepared translations; reading aloud in Latin; grammar exercises; and memorization of noun, pronoun, verb, adjective and adverb forms.
+The text for this class is Ecce Romani I. The topics in Latin I include first conjugation of verbs in the six tenses, active and passive voice, and the first, second, and third declension nouns and adjectives.

 This course expands on and strengthens the material learned in Latin I. The year begins with a comprehensive review of first year Latin.
-Class activities include sight translations, prepared translations, reading out loud in Latin, and grammar drills.
-The text for this class is Ecce Romani.
-The topics in Latin II include the third, fourth, and fifth declension nouns; participles; ablative absolute; the subjunctive mood of verbs; and sequence of tenses.
+Class activities include sight translations, prepared translations, reading aloud in Latin, and grammar drills.
+The text for this class is Ecce Romani II.
+The topics in Latin II include the third, fourth and fifth declension nouns; participles; ablative absolute; the subjunctive mood of verbs; and sequence of tenses.
 The objective of this year is to prepare the students to read Latin literature.

-The courses in the Mathematics Department represent a rigorous curriculum that strives to challenge students while instilling an excitement for math.
+The courses in the mathematics department represent a rigorous curriculum that strives to challenge students while instilling an excitement for math.
 Ultimately, students are prepared for college-level mathematics.
-The department places an emphasis on exploring ideas from numerical, algebraic, graphical, and contextual perspectives.
-The variety and sequence of courses, as well as the multiple entry points for the advanced courses, supports our department philosophy: "Every student in the right place at the right time."
+The department places an emphasis on exploring ideas from numerical, algebraic, graphical and contextual perspectives.
+The variety and sequence of courses, as well as the multiple entry points for the advanced courses, support our department philosophy: "Every student in the right place at the right time."

 STATISTICS AND APPLIED MATH

-This course explores the practical application of mathematics through the study of sequences, statistics, matrices, and functions.
-It involves gathering, organizing, simplifying, analyzing, and interpreting data.
-Students model real life situations through mathematical equations and develop the capacity to communicate technical information to others.
-Problems studied in the course arise from financial, scientific, sociological, and historical perspectives.
-Students are expected to have a graphing calculator (the various versions of the TI-83 or TI-84 are preferred), and they work with these calculators, as well as computers, to solve practical problems.
-The course includes material from a wide variety of sources, including the textbooks Understandable Statistics and College Algebra published by Houghton Mifflin.
-Successful completion of Algebra 2 is a prerequisite for STAM.
+This cour se explores the practical application of mathematics through the study of sequences, statistics, matrices and functions.
+It involves gathering, organizing, simplifying, analyzing and interpreting data.
+Students model real-life situations through mathematical equations and develop the capacity to communicate technical information to others.
+Problems studied in the course arise from financial, scientific, sociological and historical perspectives.
+Students are expected to have a graphing calculator or other graphing utility (the various versions of the TI-83, TI-84 or TI-Nspire are preferred, although many other options are becoming available and useful), and they work with these calculators, as well as computers, to solve practical problems.
+The course includes material from a wide variety of sources, including the textbooks, Understandable Statistics and College Algebra, published by Houghton Mifflin.
+Successful completion of Year II is a prerequisite for STAM.

 This course reviews, extends, and synthesizes algebraic, geometric, and graphical concepts and skills in preparation for a college-level Calculus course.
 The recurrent theme of the class will be functions, including linear, quadratic, polynomial, rational, radical, exponential, logarithmic, trigonometric, and inverse trigonometric functions.
 Students also use mathematical modeling to examine a variety of financial, social, and scientific phenomena.
-Moreover, this course aims to develop students’ ability to communicate technical information and mathematical knowledge, which places a heavy emphasis on the processes and reasoning used to arrive at answers, as well as proper mathematical notation.
+Moreover, this course aims to develop a student’s ability to communicate technical information and mathematical knowledge, which places a heavy focus on the processes and reasoning used to arrive at answers, as well as proper mathematical notation.
 The course emphasizes graphing.
-Thus, students are expected to have a graphing calculator (the various versions of the TI-83 or TI-84 are preferred).
+Thus, students are expected to have a graphing calculator or other graphing utility (the various versions of the TI-83, TI-84 or TI-Nspire are preferred, although many other options are becoming available and useful).
 They work with these calculators frequently to explore and discover concepts and investigate the connections among seemingly different concepts.
-The course includes material from a wide variety of sources, including the textbook Precalculus With Limits by Houghton Mifflin.
-Highly successful completion of Algebra 2 is a prerequisite for PreCalculus.
+The course includes material from a wide variety of sources, including the textbook Precalculus With Limits from Houghton Mifflin.
+Highly successful completion of Year II is a prerequisite for Pre-Calculus.